 They made a decent accounting of themselves until Sluggo threw a tantrum and had all those masterwork items taken from the goblin 'treasury' flying about us as deadly projectiles.
 Just then, a brilliant idea hit me.
 I had Soften Earth and Stone prepared as my domain spell.

 Regathering our things, as well as all the metal treasures out of the room that our foe slithered out of, we mounted the 'elevator' once more and again pulled the rope.
 This time, the trip was uneventful.
 We broke even with our guard pals on the "who will survive" bets and went about selling our newest phaty lootz.
-Also leveling, as Magnus-lite was apparently a CR7 encounter due to the nature of the terrain and factoring in the fact that we were loaded to the teeth with metal objects.
+Also leveling, as Magnus-lite was apparently a CR7 encounter due to the nature of the terrain and allowing for the fact we were loaded to the teeth with metal objects.

 Deciding to rest for a while aboveground, we put our riches to good use, whoring and drinking our way into oblivion.
 Brainburn was also a hit with the ladies, strangely enough.
 Weeks passed by in a drunken haze until my Dwarven clanmates arrived, ready to build an oil empire below Waterdeep.
 Funds marginally depleted, we agreed to go back down.
 That, and I was really anxious to become a king...